-The early 1900's with its Mann-Act (disallowing women to be transported across State lines for immoral reasons) brings a married man to devise a scheme for taking his upper-class girlfriend away with him... he simply has her marry his unmarried buddy.
-However, it doesn't take very long before both men start laying claim to her affection... until, that is, she's about to be cut out of her parent's fortune.
-So, a new scheme is devised, which only adds to their problems, as well as to the sly whimsy of this film.Written by
+The early 1900s with its Mann Act (disallowing women to be transported across state lines for immoral reasons) brings a married man to devise a scheme for taking his upper-class girlfriend away with him.
+He simply has her marry his unmarried buddy.
+However, it doesn't take very long before both men start laying claim to her affection.
+Until, that is, she's about to be cut out of her parents' fortune.
+So, a new scheme is devised, which only adds to their problems, as well as to the sly whimsy of this movie.Written by

 BOB STEBBINS <email@example.com>

 11 of 22 people found this review helpful.

 Was this review helpful to you?